In stock, ships same business day if ordered before 2PM

 |0.6" × 0.7"

 |1 Per motor channel, on Pololu carrier board, at room temperature, and without additional cooling.

 DRV8801 single brushed DC motor driver carrier with dimensions.

-Texas Instruments’ DRV8801 is a tiny H-bridge motor driver IC that can be used for bidirectional control of a single brushed DC motor at 8 V to 36 V. It can supply up to about 1 A continuously and can tolerate peak currents up to 2.8 A for a few seconds, making it a good choice for small motors that run on relatively high voltages.
-Since this board is a carrier for the DRV8801, Pololu recommend careful reading of the DRV8801 datasheet (1MB pdf).
+Texas Instruments’ DRV8801 is a tiny H-bridge motor driver IC that can be used for bidirectional control of a single brushed DC motor at 8 V to 36 V. It can supply up to about 1 A continuously and can tolerate peak currents up to 2.8 A for a few seconds, making it a good choice for small motors that run on a wide range of voltages.
+Since this board is a carrier for the DRV8801, Pololu recommend careful reading of the DRV8801 datasheet.
 The board ships populated with all of its SMD components, including the DRV8801.